 - Harry Potter has ghouls, although they are merely harmless, non-sentient humanoid pests that take up residence in wizarding attics.
 The Weasleys had one living in their attic, which they treat more-or-less as a pet.
 Becomes useful in Deathly Hallows, when they alter its appearance by magic so it can pass as a very sick Ron.

-- Which is a contradition to Dream-Quest which explicitly states that the ghouls have no overlords, and answer to no god.
+- This contradicts Dream-Quest which explicitly states that the ghouls have no overlords, and answer to no god.
 Randolph Carter assumes that this means that the Other Gods wouldn't be able to stop them from reaching the Unknown Kadath; no such luck.

 - Mordiggan probably originates from Clark Ashton Smith's short story, "The Charnel God", which features a deity by this name served by masked priests who claim right to all dead bodies in their city.
-They turn out to be creatures very much like Lovecraft's ghouls, and while they come off as extremely sinister at start, they end up saving the protagonist from evil necromancers.
+They turn out to be creatures very much like Lovecraft's ghouls, and while they come off as sinister at first, they end up saving the protagonist from evil necromancers.
 Lovecraft and Smith were friends and often borrowed elements from each other's stories (indeed, Lovecraft's stories made occasional references to an ancient Atlantean priest named Klarkash'Ton), so this was most likely a direct reference to Lovecraft's ghouls.
-Smith's Zothique Cycle does not share the setting with Lovecraft's Dreamlands, however.
+Smith's Zothique cycle does not share the setting with Lovecraft's Dreamlands, though.

-- In Fritz Leiber's Fafhrd And The Gray Mouser stories, ghouls are a humanoid race that just so happen to have transparent skin, muscles, and organs, giving them the appearance of animated skeletons . . . oh, and they just so happen to be cannibals too.
+- In Fritz Leiber's Fafhrd and the Gray Mouser stories, ghouls are a humanoid race that just so happen to have transparent skin, muscles, and organs, giving them the appearance of animated skeletons... oh, and they just so happen to be cannibals too.
 Which is because of their own twisted belief that their transparent flesh is a sign of their "enlightened" status and they owe it to the "lesser" races to enlighten them as well by transmuting their flesh through digestion.

 - Chelsea Quinn Yarbro's Count Saint Germain novels depicts the count as a vampire.
 His manservant Roger is a ghoul Saint Geramain created in Roman times.
 Roger is apparently immortal, and stronger than a normal human.
 His only requirement is that he only eats raw meat.
 So he buys chickens, cuts it up, and eats it with knife and fork like a civilized person rather than tear at it with his teeth.